Automotive Technology

 This course is designed for the study of automotive electrical and electronic systems.
-It is a practical look at electricity and electronics.
-Topics include the nature, measurement, theory, transmission, sources and circuitry of AC and DC currents.
+The course takes a practical look at electricity and electronics.
+Topics include completing work orders, describing basic electrical relationships, identifying electrical system faults, and describing basic circuit characteristics.
+These topics will be covered using a variety of classroom and shop learning and assessment activities.

 Syllabus • Locations and Class Schedule

-Auto electricity and electronics technology is a lecture course that deals with the operation, diagnosis and service of electrical and computer systems found on today's automobiles and light trucks.
-The electricity and electronics course covers the field's latest developments.
+This course deals with the operation, diagnosis, and service of electrical and computer systems found on modern automobiles and light trucks.
+The course will focus on the latest developments in the field.

 Syllabus • Locations and Class Schedule

-The brake system course is a lecture & lab course designed to provide students with an understanding of how various basic and antilock brake systems work.
+This course is designed to provide students with an understanding of how various basic and antilock brake systems work.

 Syllabus • Locations and Class Schedule